isaklafleur/api-sandbox/readme.md

 # Explaining how to use [Axios library](https://github.com/axios/axios)
-Using the JSON data from  [JSONPlaceholder](https://jsonplaceholder.typicode.com)
+Using the JSON data from  [JSONPlaceholder](https://jsonplaceholder.typicode.com) and [Ironhack Movie Characters](https://ih-crud-api.herokuapp.com/characters)

 # Explaining how to setup a own API server in Express